Neurology Residency Program

 Residents will participate in the review of CT, MRI, MRA, MRV, CTA, and perfusion CTs to gain an understanding of the physics, anatomic, and pathologic knowledge and cognitive skills required to interpret studies in a tertiary care neuroradiology practice.
 Additional opportunities include observation of cerebral angiography, WADA testing, and myelography.

-This dedicated 4-week block in the PGY-3 year is designed to instruct residents on the foundations and application of electroencephalography and ambulatory epilepsy care.
+This dedicated 4-week block in the PGY-3 year is designed to instruct residents on the foundations and application of electroencephalography as well as ambulatory epilepsy care.
 Residents will work through this 4-week rotation with exposure to reading and interpreting outpatient EEG studies with the instruction of an attending epileptologist.
 Supplemental asynchronous EEG learning materials are also provided.
 To supplement this experience, residents will also rotate through the epilepsy subspecialty clinic, engaging with and managing patients with a breadth of epilepsy syndromes and disorders.

 Residents will rotate with this specialized psychiatric consult team to complete their ABPN-required psychiatry education.
-Our consultation-liaison service sees a diverse panel of patients, including patients with exacerbations of primary psychiatric disorders, psychiatric complications of medical disorders, patients requiring pre- and post-operative transplant assessment, psychiatric needs in the context of a cancer diagnosis, women’s mental health, substance abuse, and psychopharmacologic management in the setting of polypharmacy.
+Our consultation-liaison service sees a diverse panel of patients, including patients with exacerbations of primary psychiatric disorders, psychiatric complications of medical disorders, patients requiring pre- and post-operative transplant assessment, psychiatric needs in the context of a cancer diagnosis, women’s mental health, substance abuse and psychopharmacologic management in the setting of polypharmacy.

 Residents can use elective weeks to gain additional clinical and educational experiences within the department.
 Departmental electives include neuromuscular/EMG, movement disorders, neuro-immunology, neuro-ophthalmology, epilepsy, stroke/critical care, headache, cognitive/behavioral neurology, neuro-oncology, neuro-ophthalmology, sleep, general neurology, medical teaching, and research.
-Residents may also use elective time to seek clinical education in departments other than neurology such as internal medicine, neurosurgery, or physiatry.
+Residents may also use elective time to seek clinical education in departments other than neurology, such as internal medicine, neurosurgery, or physiatry.
 Elective time is also used to facilitate time for residents seeking international rotations.

 As a senior resident, responsibilities are extended to include evaluation of all daytime consultations at TJUH.
 Residents will see emergency room consultations for neurological illnesses, including acute stroke consultations within the hospital.
 A wide assortment of pathology will be seen, building upon the previous year’s education.
 Diseases encountered by residents include peripheral neuropathies, seizure management, spinal cord lesions, vasculitis, auto-immune diseases, and paraneoplastic syndromes, and residents will also be exposed to a vast array of neurological manifestations of systemic illnesses.
 In the emergency room, residents will be exposed to a wide assortment of neurological problems from common neurological diseases to complex problems of initial presentations of rare diseases.
 With attending supervision, the resident will evaluate the consult, determine an appropriate differential diagnosis, develop a treatment plan, and communicate necessary diagnostic and treatment measures to the requesting physician.
 Additionally, one consult resident will carry the Acute Stroke Code pager and will be the first line for in-house acute stroke management at TJUH.
 With attending guidance, they will administer antithrombolytics for acute infarctions, thrombotic agents to reduce intracerebral bleeds, or recognize and incorporate neurosurgical consultation for additional acute interventions.